Simsen3142/EasyVision/opencv/sources/doc/tutorials/imgproc/gausian_median_blur_bilateral_filter/gausian_median_blur_bilateral_filter.markdown

     -   *src*: Source image
     -   *dst*: Destination image
     -   *Size(w, h)*: The size of the kernel to be used (the neighbors to be considered). \f$w\f$ and
-        \f$h\f$ have to be odd and positive numbers otherwise thi size will be calculated using the
+        \f$h\f$ have to be odd and positive numbers otherwise the size will be calculated using the
         \f$\sigma_{x}\f$ and \f$\sigma_{y}\f$ arguments.
     -   \f$\sigma_{x}\f$: The standard deviation in x.
 Writing \f$0\f$ implies that \f$\sigma_{x}\f$ is
         calculated using kernel size.